atlassian-labs/compiled/.changeset/lemon-nails-sniff.md

 '@compiled/babel-plugin': minor
 ---

-Fixes destructuring not happening when arrow functions returns property: value pairs.
-Added support for nested and alias destructuring.
+Handle destructuring `property: value` pairs returned from arrow functions, and add support for nested and alias destructuring.